-This portion including instruction in the areas of inventory management, financial arrangements and collection procedures, , accounting systems and bookkeeping procedures, and account payable services.
+This portion including instruction in the areas of inventory management, financial arrangements and collection procedures, accounting systems and bookkeeping procedures, and account payable services.

-SECTION V - DENTAL RADIOLOGY (DAR 05)

-Part RAD A - EXPOSURE AND EVALUATION OF RADIOGRAPHS
+SECTION V - DENTAL RADIOLOGY (DAR 05) 100 Hours Part RAD A - EXPOSURE AND EVALUATION OF RADIOGRAPHS

 This area helps the participants to learn the basic dental radiation terminology used in the dental profession.
 It summarizes the history of x-radiation, equipment, film, and techniques.
 Explain and describe radiation physics, the structure of an atom, ionization, the properties of x-radiation, and X-Rays.
 Students will learn the components of the x-ray machine, understand the primary beam and its uses.
 Topics relating to image density such as; kilovotage, milliamperage, time and distance will be explained and demonstrated.
 Students will be able to use the inverse square law to calculate radiation intensity.
 Image quality and quantity will be discussed to determine and define the factors influencing each.
 Students will discover the components that make up x-ray film, what they do, and how each effects the image.
-Digital imaging will be compared to film, and students will learn the advantage and disadvantages of each.
-Image errors will be emphasized, and students will learn the different factors that influence an image, such as but not limited to; humidity, light, maintenance, etc. Students will learn about image receptors and different types of film.
+Digital imaging will be compared to film, and students will learn the different factors that influence an image, such as but not limited to; humidity, light, maintenance, etc. Students will learn about image receptors and different types of film.
 The latent image will be discussed and emphasized.
 Introduction to intraoral and extra oral procedures and equipment will include patient placement, and both paralleling and bisecting techniques.
 Maintaining proper infection control in accordance with the ADA/CDC and OSHA standards will include use of barriers and proper hand washing.